kennycason/ninjaturdle_nes/docs/MCC1.md

 I just wanted to make sure that the music code is working correctly, because I rewrote the function code.
 All the music data and code is in bank #6, and the code swaps in bank #6 and then calls the music function.
 Then swaps banks back again before returning.

-I didn’t show any examples of changing the mirroring, but that is possible too.
+I didn't show any examples of changing the mirroring, but that is possible too.

 Link to the code…

 https://github.com/nesdoug/32_MMC1

-I’m glad I got this working.
+I'm glad I got this working.
 Now on to actual game code.
 Oh, also… I was using MMC1_128_128.cfg but you could double the PRG ROM to 256k, by using the MMC1_256_128.cfg (edit the compile.bat linker command line arguments).

 You could easily turn the WRAM at $6000-7FFF into save RAM by editing the header.
 Flags 6, indicate contains battery-backed SRAM, set bit 1… so add 2 to flags 6 in the header in crt0.s.